HeptaDecane/az-204/questions.md

 The website must support the following requirements:
 • Custom domain name
 • Custom header values for all responses
-• Custom SSL certicate
+• Custom SSL certificate
 You need to implement the static website.
-What should you congure?**
+What should you configure?**

 **Requirements:**
 - Custom domain name